vlm-run/skills/README.md

 ### Installing in Claude Code (CLI)

 Skills in Claude Code are automatically loaded from `~/.claude/skills/` directory.
-Simply move the SKILL.md file and the assets directory to a new `~/.claude/skills/vlmrun-cli-skill` directory.
+Simply move the SKILL.md file to a new `~/.claude/skills/vlmrun-cli-skill` directory and Claude Code should pick it up.

 #### Update the .env file